clarityai-eng/clarity-api-samples/async/java/async-downloader/README.md

 # How to run the examples
 ### Set your API credentials
-Go to `AsyncExamples` class and set the KEY and SECRET constants to your own ClarityAI public API credentials
+Go to `AsyncExamples` class and set the DEFAULT_KEY and DEFAULT_SECRET constants to your own ClarityAI public API credentials.

+Or, if you prefer, use the environment variables CLARITY_AI_API_KEY and CLARITY_AI_API_SECRET to provide your Public API credentials.

 ### Run
 `./gradlew run`